protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/principles.md

 ---
 width: 100%
 ---
 <br/>The [the openmod manifesto](https://openmod-initiative.org/manifesto.html) illustrates how traceable decition making is possible in the decarbonization of the energy sector.
 The openness of data, models and dicussions enables traceable knowledge creation for science and society.
+License: [CC 4.0](https://creativecommons.org/licenses/by/4.0/)
 ```

 ## Collaborative Innovation